vesnathan/GameShowBuzzer/readme.md

 create "gsb" database
 import gsb db dump

-in index.js, change the pw
+in index.js, change the mysql pw

 upload "upload" directory contents to /opt/bitnami/projects/gsb

-run node index.js
+pm2 start index.js --name gsb-server

+To make sure the app restarts on server reboot: pm2 startup

+This will output a command you need to run to enable the startup script.
+Copy and run the command it provides, for example:

+sudo env PATH=$PATH:/usr/bin pm2 startup systemd -u bitnami --hp /home/bitnami

+pm2 save